 During the financial year the Fund did not pay any claims.
-The Fund disallowed one claim that had been received in the prior period.
+SEGC paid the BBY liquidators an amount in relation to an overpayment of recoveries to SEGC in the prior period.
+The Fund received and disallowed one claim that related to the insolvency of BBY Ltd.